deity-io/falcon-platform-docs/docs/platform/getting-started/configure.md

 ### 1. Log into your environment

-Hopefully you're still logged in from [step 2](/docs/platform/getting-started/dcloud#login-to-your-cloud-env).
+Hopefully you're still logged in from [the 'Install Dcloud' step](/docs/platform/getting-started/dcloud#login-to-your-cloud-env).
 If not, follow the steps there.

 ### 2. What variables need setting?